Skip to main content

 Choosing when/if explanations appear

-To choose when/if students see an explanation depends on whether the two Answer Visibility boxes are checked on the assignment's Settings page.
+The decision of when/if students see an explanation depends on whether the two Answer Visibility boxes are checked on the assignment's Settings page.

-• If only "show explanations when students answer a question correctly" is checked, students will see the explanation as soon as they select the correct answer for an auto-graded question (e.g., multiple-choice or select all) or as soon as you grade a manually graded question with a full-credit rubric item.
-Students will see this explanation right away, even if the due date hasn't passed yet and even if grades for the assignment haven't been published yet.
-However, students who select incorrect answers or who don't get full credit would never see the explanation if only this checkbox is checked.
+• Students will see the explanation as soon as they select the correct answer for an auto-graded question (e.g., multiple-choice or select all) or as soon as you grade a manually graded question with a full-credit rubric item.

-• If both checkboxes are checked, students who have the correct answer or full credit will see explanations right away, and students who have the incorrect answer will see explanations after the due date has passed and grades have been published.
+• Students who have the correct answer or full credit will see explanations right away, and students who have the incorrect answer will see explanations after the due date has passed and grades have been published.

-• If neither checkbox is checked, no students will ever see any explanations.
+• No students will ever see any explanations.

 Adding subquestions and removing questions

 You can add new questions or subquestions using the Insert Question and Add Subquestion buttons below each question.
-The dashed line with an icon, when hovered over, turns into an “Insert Question” button, which inserts a question at the spot where the line is (in between two questions).
+The dashed line with an icon, when hovered over, turns into an “Insert Question” button, which adds a question at the spot where the line is (in between two questions).

 The question interface showing options for adding questions and how to delete them.

-Adding a subquestion turns the question into a question group and adds a child question of the current question.
-Note that when you make a group of questions, the top-level question can only be used for description text, and students cannot submit any input fields within that question. i.e. If you have questions 1.1, 1.2, and 1.3, students can only submit answers to those, and not to Question 1, the parent of the group.
+When you make a group of questions, the top-level question can only be used for description text, and students cannot submit any input fields within that question.

-Finally, you can delete questions using the Delete Question button.
-Deleting all parts of a question group will revert that question group to a regular question (i.e. inputs will work again).
+• Deleting all parts of a question group will revert that question group to a regular question (i.e., inputs will work again).

 Hiding questions and responses

-• If you’d like to, you can choose to hide an Online Assignment’s questions and students’ responses after the time limit expires or the due date passes (if no time limit is set).
-To do this, first, open your assignment and navigate to the Assignment Settings page from the left side panel.
+You can also hide an Online Assignment’s questions and students’ responses after the time limit expires or the due date passes (if no time limit is set).

 Randomizing questions and answers for students